Advice for financing your studies (BAföG, special arrangements)Read out

 c) as long as the savings can be proven to be intented for the imminent purchase of property (§ 88 Abs.
 2 Nr.
 7), which specifically meets the needs of the disabled person, and that this purchase would be endangered by a reduction in savings.

-In terms of the duration of study and educational maintenance support, a disability can be considered at two junctures:
+In terms of the duration of study and financial support, a disability can be considered at two junctures:

 - Support can be continued beyond the normal duration of study (§ 15 Abs.
 3. Nr.
 5 BAföG), if this delay is a result of disability.
 In this case, support is even completely in the form of a grant (not 50% grant, 50% loan, as in the usual case):